SwarnavaDhar/My-Tiny-Projects/README.md

 5. Random Colour Generator - This is a random colour generator, when the user clicks on the "start" button it start generating random colour and whenever user clicks "stop", it stops.

 6. Nothing - A concept project, for the brand Nothing, completely responsive webpage, and used JS for hamburger menu.

+7. Netflix Clone - Made a clone of Netflix landing page.